• Skip to primary navigation

 Mini Eggs have got to be my favorite holiday candy of all time which is why my husband always sneaks a bag into the cart while we're shopping this time of year (he's sweet, right?)

 But this year I wanted to do something more, so I created white chocolate mini egg fudge.
-Right after I finished making this Easter Egg Hot Chocolate of course.
+Just another one of my favorite easter recipes like this Easter Egg Hot Chocolate and Easter Egg Hot Chocolate.

 Why This Recipe Works